 Genius Bonus: In Godzilla: Replay, Carl is unfamiliar with many of the more obscure Godzilla creatures.
 For example, in the Lost Way part, he ends up escorting Gorosaurus out of the level, while referring to him as "this blue dinosaur".

 Just Here for Godzilla: No pun intended.
-But many readers just go look at the creepypasta for the impressive sprite-work and mostly ignore the story, see Narm below for some of the reasoning.
+But many readers just go look at the creepypasta for the impressive sprite-work and mostly ignore the story, due to quite a bit of Narm.

 The boss of the "Organic" level, as well.
 The level leading up to it is quite freaky, with the hyper-realistic graphics turned Up to Eleven and all the monsters looking like skinned, misshapen animal corpses.
 The boss of the level?
 Can easily be described as a dog skull attached to a sausage.